Uncovering the Hidden Security Features of ML-KEM

 At-risk sectors (healthcare, finance, government) must adopt post-quantum cryptography to mitigate this looming threat.

 To mitigate this risk, I have integrated SafeQuard by pQCee into FormSG.
-SafeQuard enables client-side, post-quantum encryption—meaning form data is encrypted inside the user’s browser before it’s ever transmitted.
+SafeQuard enables client-side, post-quantum encryption—meaning form data is encrypted inside the user’s browser before it’s transmitted.
 It uses post-quantum cryptographic algorithms designed to resist attacks from both classical and quantum computers.

 Key Functionalities: